February 15, 2021 | Authored by: Jack Bullock

 - A subscription to a gaming-related service for social reasons

-To date, there are a number of players in this space, ranging from video game royalty to startup disruptors:
+To date, there are several players in this space, ranging from video game royalty to startup disruptors:

 - The old school: Sony PlayStation Now, Microsoft Xbox Game Pass, Nintendo Switch Online